Amonkhet/Memory-Chambers/REPORT.md

 #### Shader 2 - Moebius/Sobel Outline_Fullscreen
 **File path**: Assets/Shaders/Moebius/SobelOutline_Fullscreen.shader

 This shader was used to make the whole scene look more like a comic or hand-drawn artwork.
-It added an outline layer over the image, so we didn’t need to create a separate outline pass for every material.
-It also let us control the thickness of the lines globally in one place.
+It accessed the final color, depth, and normal information as input to find edges between objects or surface changes, then drew outlines over the whole screen.
+It fits into screen-space processing so we don't have to create separate materials for every object.
 A second pass was also added that used the stencil buffer to exclude the player character, so the outline did not cover the player model.
-The player’s material wrote a stencil value, and the outline shader only drew on areas where the stencil value was different.
-This made the outline effect work smoothly with the rest of the rendering system.The basic Moebius flat shader gave nice pastel colors, but without outlines, the scene looked too clean and 3D-like.
-It accessed the final color, depth, and normal information, then drew outlines over the whole screen.
-It kept the visual style unified so we don't have to create separate materials for every object.
+The player’s material has a stencil value, and the outline shader only drew on areas where the stencil value was different.
+This made the outline effect work smoothly with the rest of the rendering system.
+The basic Moebius flat shader gave nice pastel colors, but without outlines, the scene looked too clean and 3D-like.

+**Pipeline Stage**:
+This shader operates in post-processing stage, after the scene is rendered:
+- Render the scene into a Render Texture (color and/or depth/normal buffers).
+- Apply the Sobel filter in a screen-space shader.
+- Output the result as a separate pass.

 **Main featuers**:
 - The shader reads the camera depth texture and normal texture provided by Unity.